 The Blessed Mother was assumed, body and soul, to become the Queen of Heaven.
 Pope Emeritus Benedict XVI gave an insightful homily on this solemnity in 2011.

 I am the way, the truth, and the life.
 (John 14:6).
-Check out the Vatican Archives from this worldwide celebration HERE.
+Check out the Vatican Archives from this worldwide celebration.

 The Word became flesh and made his dwelling among us (John 1:14).
-Check out the Vatican Archives from this worldwide celebration HERE.
+Check out the Vatican Archives for more from WYD Rome.

 We have come to worship him.
 (Matt.
 2:2).
-Check out the Vatican Archives from this worldwide celebration HERE.
+Check out the Vatican Archives for more from WYD Cologne.

 Rooted and built up in Jesus Christ, Firm in the faith.
 (Col. 2:7).
-Check out the Vatican Archives from this worldwide celebration HERE.
+Check out the Vatican Archives for more from WYD Madrid.

 Twelfth-thirteenth century Polish saint, read his short biography from Catholic News Agency.

 Teacher, where are you staying?
 Come and see.
 (John 1:38-39).
-Check out the Vatican Archives from this worldwide celebration HERE.
+Check out the Vatican Archives for more from WYD Paris.

 One of the patrons of WYD Rio (2013).
 Cardinal Tarcisio Bertone's homily, given in 2007 at her shrine in Lima, discusses this great saint.

-One of the patrons of WYD Czestochowa (1991) and patroness of Poland; each year, pilgrims depart Warsaw for a nine-day, 140-mile trek to the Shrine of Our Lady of Czestochowa.
+One of the patrons of WYD Czestochowa (1991); each year, pilgrims depart Warsaw for a nine-day, 140-mile trek to the Shrine of Our Lady of Czestochowa.
 When he was a young student during World War II, St. John Paul II made this pilgrimage trek in secret as to avoid Nazi suspicion.
 Read St. John Paul II's prayer at her shrine from June 4th, 1997.